Scoakes/Final_Project/README.md

 2. Is heart disease more prominent in males or females?
 3. Does increased sleep help decrease heart disease?
 4. How much does physical activity improve heart disease?
+5. Does one sex have overall better general health than the other in this sample group?